pmndrs/jotai/readme.md

 <a id="derivedatomswithcomputedvalues" href="#derivedatomswithcomputedvalues"><img src="img/doc.04.svg" alt="Create derived atoms with computed values" /></a>

-A new read-only atom can be created from existing atoms by passing a function. `get` allows you to fetch the contextual value of any atom.
+A new read-only atom can be created from existing atoms by passing a read function as the first argument. `get` allows you to fetch the contextual value of any atom.

 ```jsx
 const doubledCountAtom = atom(get => get(countAtom) * 2)